zachwill/blog/_posts/2017-10-21-campfire-cooking.md

 > important part of this process was showing my work to colleagues that weren’t
 > afraid to be critical, as **I lose objectivity quickly when working alone.
 It
 > takes a certain kind of grit to ask for feedback at the very beginning of a
-> project but it’s invaluable.** In my case with _Campfire Cooking_, the early feedback
+> project but it’s invaluable.** In my case with _Campfire Cooking_ the early feedback
 > highlighted that I’d missed the mark with the visual style.
 I scrapped the
 > darkness and slowly injected more colour into the game.
->
-> My approach to adding a new puzzle elements into _Campfire Cooking_ followed in
-> the footsteps of my previous games.
-I try to focus on mechanics that are
-> playful over mechanics that are numeric.
-Rather than counting moves to solve
-> problems players are encouraged experiment with the elements on the board.
-> Usually playful interactions are more memorable as well.
-This is also why
-> there’s no move limits or other arbitrary restrictions.
->
-> Designing this way forces me to find simple logic based interactions that are
-> immediately visible, those that can (for the most part) be learned through
-> gameplay, rather than heavily tutorialization.
-The “keep the best, discard the
-> rest” rule also applies here.
-I prototyped double the number of mechanics I’d
-> need and kept only the best of the bunch.
 >
 > People are sometimes surprised at the games I create solo when they only see
 > the final product.
 In reality each game I make is the product of _many, many,